-Join George Maestri for an in-depth discussion in this video Creating and animating character poses, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Creating and animating character poses, part of Learning MotionBuilder.

 - MotionBuilder allows us to work with poses.…Now, these are typically character poses,…but you could also pose objects as well.…Now, we're gonna take a look at how to pose this character…with its control rig attached.…I'm gonna go into the Resources panel,…under the Pose Controls tab.…Here is where we can create and work with poses.…I'm just gonna create a simple pose.…In fact, I'm gonna create a pose of this character…in his neutral stance.…